Skip to content

 Build Environment

-Once the simulator side is available, the next step is to build and run the ROS 2 workspace under sim2real/ros2_ws.
+Once the simulator side is available, the next step is to build and run the ROS workspace under sim2real/.

-There is one important environment constraint here: the MAVROS integration inside the ROS 2 workspace depends on the system ROS 2 Python environment.
-That means the virtual environment used for this workspace should be created from the system Python rather than from an isolated Python that cannot see the ROS 2 packages.
+There is one important environment constraint here: the MAVROS integration inside the ROS workspace depends on the system ROS Python environment.
+The virtual environment used for a workspace should therefore be created from the system Python, not from an isolated Python that cannot see the ROS packages.

 uv venv --no-managed-python --system-site-packages

-Then build the ROS 2 workspace from inside sim2real/ros2_ws using the Python interpreter associated with that environment, for example via python -m colcon build.
+Then build the ROS 2 workspace from inside sim2real/ros2_ws, for example via colcon build.

 This constraint exists because ROS 2 still does not cleanly support arbitrary Python virtual-environment layouts in all workflows, so the workspace build and runtime environment need to be treated carefully.